MishraChandan2/train_seat_booking-/README.md

 If seats are not available in one row then the booking should be done in such a way that the nearby seats are booked.
 User can book as many tickets as s/he wants until the coach is full.
-You don’t have to create login functionality for this application Tech Stack
+You don’t have to create login functionality for this application Tech Stack:
-React js
+React js,
-Node js
+Node js,
-Express js
+Express js,
-MongoD
+MongoD.